 His servos smack hard against a flat, unyielding panel of metal.
 A wall.
 Under him, his legs splay out on a floor.
 The strangeness extends as far as Rung can see in both directions, and Rung batters his hands against the wall for a terrible moment as he slams himself against it, silently begging the wall to let him back in.
 Ring and Rang are not here, and he doesn't know how to pass through anymore.

 Dizzy, he clambers to his feet, shaky and unsteady as he leans on the unnatural wall for support.
 He calibrates the long unused legs of his root mode until they stop wobbling, and - ha!
 He can do this, yes.
 Once he's certain his balance regulators are compensating adequately, Rung staggers away from the wall.
-Squinting his optics against the pale light emanating from the - ceiling? - Rung shades his optics with a hand and stutteringly stumbled down the hall.
-Barely any energon lingered in their segment's conduit toward the end, there, as the fuel lines began to chill and spike with crystals, and now his frame shivers with the cold.
+Squinting his optics against the pale light emanating from the - ceiling? - Rung shades his optics with a hand and stumbles down the hall.
+Barely any energon lingered in their segment's conduit toward the end, there, as the fuel lines began to chill and spike with crystals, so now his frame shivers with the cold.
 His HUD pings him with multiple warnings that he will fall into stasis again shortly if he can't find warmth or sustenance or another mech to link systems with.

 How bad must it be above, he wonders, if the core has fallen so deathly still.
 All those above, relying on the core processes and their smooth, devoted work to keep Vector Sigma's great Mechanism alive and well -